XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus.md

 ## Footnotes

-<a href="#from_footnote_1" id="footnote_1"><sup>1</sup></a> – Transactions with **tec** result codes do not perform the requested action, but do have effects on the ledger.
-To prevent abuse of the network and to pay for the cost of distributing the transaction, they destroy the XRP transaction cost.
-To not block other transactions submitted by the same sender around the same time, they increment the sender's account sequence number.
-They sometimes also perform maintenance such as deleting expired objects or unfunded trade offers.
+<a href="#from_footnote_1" id="footnote_1"><sup>1</sup></a> – Transactions with [**tec** result codes](tec-codes.html) do not perform the requested action, but do have effects on the ledger.
+To prevent abuse of the network and to pay for the cost of distributing the transaction, they destroy the XRP [transaction cost](transaction-cost.html).
+To not block other transactions submitted by the same sender around the same time, they increment the sending account's [sequence number](basic-data-types.html#account-sequence).
+Transactions with `tec`-class results sometimes also perform maintenance such as deleting expired objects or unfunded trade offers.

 <a href="#from_footnote_2" id="footnote_2"><sup>2</sup></a> – For example, consider a scenario where Alice has $100, and sends all of it to Bob.
 If an application first submits that payment transaction, then immediately after checks Alice’s balance, the API returns $0.
 This value is based on the provisional result of a candidate transaction.
 There are circumstances in which the payment fails and Alice’s balance remains $100 (or, due to other transactions, become some other amount).
 The only way to know with certainty that Alice’s payment to Bob succeeded is to check the status of the transaction until it is both in a validated ledger and has result code **tesSUCCESS**.
 If the transaction is in a validated ledger with any other result code, the payment has failed.